Randy J. Nelson: Research

 Nelson contributed to the development of the subdiscipline of ecoimmunology.
 With many collaborators, he identified the mechanisms by which immune systems are bolstered to counteract seasonally-recurrent stressors, such as low temperature or food shortages.
 In this context, he has studied stress, infectious diseases, autoimmune diseases, and cancers, as well as the role of hormones, such as melatonin and glucocorticoids.
 His group has documented that animals, including humans, monitor day length (photoperiod) to engage seasonally appropriate adaptations in anticipation of harsh winter conditions.
 They proposed that photoperiodic information, mediated by melatonin, also influenced immune responses.
 Individuals could improve survival if seasonally recurring stressors were anticipated and countered.
 This 20 year-long series of studies suggest that short day lengths (i.e. winter conditions) reroute energy from reproduction and growth to bolster immune function.
 The net result of these photoperiod-mediated adjustments is enhanced immune function and increased survival.
 This work has important implications for understanding the dynamics of the influenza season, as well as other emergent seasonal diseases.

 More recently, Nelson focused on the effects of dim light at night on the disruption of circadian rhythms to examine a number of outcomes, including obesity, depression, cognition, cardiac disease, and cancer.
-His lab has established that exposure to dim light at night disrupts the expression of circadian clock gene expression, provokes neuroinflammation, and increases body mass gain and depressive-like responses, as well as impairs cognition, immune function, and recovery from cardiac arrest and stroke.
+His lab has established that exposure to dim light at night disrupts the expression of circadian clock gene expression, provokes neuroinflammation, and increases body mass gain and depressive-like responses, as well as impairs cognition, immune function, metabolism, and recovery from cardiac arrest and stroke.